department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/convalescence.md

 ### What kind of disability benefits can I get?

 -	Health care
-- Added financial support while you recover
+- Added compensation (payments) while you recover
--	A temporary 100% disability rating
+-	A temporary 100% disability rating (a rating that measures how bad your disability is and helps us decide your level of benefits)

 -----